Regenerative Agriculture: The Practices, Principles, and Benefits

-In alignment with the principle of soil armor, Banyan Farm works with year round cover cropping in the fields, planting a mix of oats, vetch, peas, clover, and more in an effort to rebuild soil health and fertility.
+In alignment with the principle of soil armor, Banyan Farm works with year round cover cropping in the fields in an effort to rebuild soil health and fertility and support pollinator habitat.
+Cover crops include a mix of oats, vetch, peas, clover, and a custom pollinator blend as advised by Bee Girl Organization.

 Along with all the benefits outlined above, this cover crop mix is specifically designed to be a nitrogen fixer, drawing nitrogen out of the atmosphere into the soil to make it available for future plant growth.

 Through the practice of composting, all processed plants, food, or veggie scraps are mixed with local organic cow manure and turned into nutrient-rich fertilizer.
 This is then added back into the fields, along with topsoil mulch, to enhance soil fertility and nourish the vitality and abundance of the crops.